IgnacioAlbertSmet/Space-Heart-Attack/README.md

 ## Concept

+A portable electrocardiography (ECG) device carried by the user measures and sends the ECG signal via bluetooth connection.
+A computer running a LabVIEW program receives and processes the signal to extract the heart rate.

+, and then sends this parameter to a smartphone running a game app to play with.

 ADAPTAR TODO:::
 A smartphone app guides the user through several recipes, coming from different parts of the world and having diverse levels of difficulty.
 Step by step, the user receives feedback about his or her cooking technique in a fun and interactive way, allowing him or her to quickly be able to cook delicious food.